mretegan/crispy/README.rst

 Instalation
 -----------
 The easiest way to install crispy is to use the installers provided on the `releases <https://github.com/mretegan/crispy/releases>`_ page; currently these are only available for Windows.
-While being simple to use, the installers aren't updated very frequently, and might lack newly implemented features.
+While being simple to use, the installers are not updated very frequently, and might lack newly implemented features.

 If you want to use the latest development version, you have to build crispy from source.
 For this a working Python 3.5 (or newer) installation is required.
 On Linux, Python can be installed using the system's package manager (``apt-get``, ``dnf``, ``pacman``, etc.).
 On Mac OS X and Windows, you can install Python using the `official <https://www.python.org/downloads>`_ installers.